bemer/lts-workshop/04-DeployFargate/README.md

 ## 3. Building the Docker images

-Now that we have the infrastructure, let's create the scorekeeper docker containers.
-As mentioned earlier, this application depends on two containers: one with the frontend and another with the backend API.
+Now that we have the infrastructure, let's create the scorekeeper Docker images.
+As mentioned earlier, this application depends on two images: one with the frontend and another with the backend API.
 Let's start creating our backend container.

 Go to the `scorekeep-api` folder and run the following command to build your image: